ChangeWindows/Viii/readme.md

 During this fase, we want to have a basic version of ChangeWindows set up, this basically means this:

-- Basic home page with timeline
-- Basic management system
-- Login and registration
+- Information parity with ChangeWindows 4.x (builds, releases, milestones, rings, etc.)
 - Basic Cortana support for the ChangeWindows Preview

 The support for Cortana may not seem "basic" at all, but since one of the requirements for Hosted Web Apps in the Windows Store is that they utilize the Windows API at least on some level, we've decided to go with Cortana integration.